In an era of change, not even Rega’s best-selling turntable is immune to the desire for a fresh approach.

-And with the new Rega Planar 1, change is unquestionably positive.
-It begins with the new RB110 tone arm, with precision bearings and automatic bias adjustment; combined with a tracking weight whose ideal position is already marked for you, it means you can set up faster than a cabinet minister’s resignation.
+And with this latest version of the Rega Planar 1, change is unquestionably positive.
+It begins with the new RB110 tonearm, with precision bearings and automatic bias adjustment; combined with a tracking weight whose ideal position is already marked for you, it means you can set up faster than a cabinet minister’s resignation.

 In fact, pretty much everything you see has undergone some form of modification, including the Thermoset, gloss-laminated plinth, with its on/off switch hiding beneath the front left corner.

 Our test copy is a sleek white, but the black finish is equally tidy; devotees to sharp lines and ergonomic design are likely to be impressed.